 Here's a step by step guide on everything you need to know to be able to do this.

-Step By Step Guide - Choosing Your Attachments
+Step By Step Guide - Choosing Your Preferences

-You can specify which documents you'd like to send for every proposal template.
+You can specify which documents you'd like to send for every template.

 Step 1.
 Go to Configure > Proposal Templates and E-mails